 The Judge in the civil forfeiture case found that the traffic stop was Unconstitutional.
 The Minnesota Supreme court stated that the exclusionary rule applies to civil forfeiture cases and that the evidence was illegally obtained.
 Civil forfeiture is a legal process that gives the police department the power to take property connected to a crime.

 If you have been charged with a crime and are facing a forfeiture of your property stemming from an incident, contact Minnesota Forfeiture Attorney Max Keller.

-Keller Law Offices has represented many individuals in forfeiture proceedings.
+Keller Criminal Defense Attorneys has represented many individuals in forfeiture proceedings.
 We have also bee successful in getting many of our clients’ property back.
 In certain situations, there is also a time limit that a forfeiture petition needs to be file.
 Be sure to contact a skilled Minnesota defense attorney to ensure you are not missing your forfeiture deadline.